TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

       This method is suited to users who are comfortable using Git, Docker and the command line.
-It's the recommended approach for making larger changes as it gives you greater control over what tools you use and it also allows you to test and view your changes before submitting them for approval.
+It's the recommended approach for making larger changes as it gives you greater control over what tools you use and it also allows you to test and view your changes locally before submitting them for approval.

       :ref:`docs-contribute-git-docker`